cesarias/Honey_Net/README.md

 </p>

 <h1> Azure Clould Detection Lab </h1>
-This Lab demonstrates setting up Analytic Rules to detect Security events in Sentinel..<br />
+This Lab demonstrates a highly vulnerable environment leaving many attack surfaces open for 24 hours.
+With the incoming traffic from all around the world we can study the data in Sentinel(SIEM) and practice Incident Response. <br />